Western Illinois University: Macomb Campus

 - Women's Center Graduate Assistant

-Practicum experiences are an opportunity for CSP students to gain additional experience in a new or familiar student services functional area.
+Practicum experiences are an opportunity for you to gain additional experience in a new or familiar student services functional area.
 Practicum opportunities take place in the Spring semester of the first year and the Fall semester of the second year.
-During the first practicum experience, students work an average of 8 hours per week while enrolled in CSP 561 Practicum in Student Affairs.
-During the second practicum experience, students work an average of 4 or 8 hours per week while enrolled in CSP 562 Advanced Practicum in Student Affairs.
-The academic courses support students through the experience and provide an academic curriculum to enhance the learning and professional work experience.
+During the first practicum experience, you work an average of 8 hours per week while enrolled in CSP 561 Practicum in Student Affairs.
+During the second practicum experience, you work an average of 4 or 8 hours per week while enrolled in CSP 562 Advanced Practicum in Student Affairs.
+The academic courses support you through the experience and provide an academic curriculum to enhance the learning and professional work experience.
 The Advanced Practicum experience and academic course is an elective opportunity in the CSP degree requirement sequence.

 Examples of practicum experiences: